 Using a channel of independent companies to resell, implement and/or service your customers has a long tradition in the history of the software industry.
 For some software companies the channel has been a major contributor to global success, but for most software companies making it work is a constant struggle.

-You must have a proven strategy.
-This means that you have a tested value proposition, you know which markets to approach and you have a sales and delivery mechanism which has proven replicable and scalable.
+The strategy You must have a proven strategy.
+This means that you have a tested value proposition, you know which markets to approach and you have a sales and delivery mechanism that has proven replicable and scalable.

 The change in the channel

 From our work with clients in the software industry, we see a clear change in the channel landscape.

 20 years ago there were fewer products and much fatter margins.
 Finding channel partners was not so easy, as the market was opaque, but they were easier to recruit, motivate and keep happy.
 Today products are abundant, margins are slim and the Internet has made most markets extremely transparent.

 A software company with an ambition of achieving global success using a channel-based GTM approach must be well prepared, understand the idiosyncrasies of a channel and be ready to invest in walking the learning curve with the channel partners.